 Solar PV impacts in Australian HV and LV networks

-In 2016, collaborations started with the Australian Distribution Network Service Provider, AusNet Services, looking at the impacts of widespread residential solar PV as well as potential solutions.
-To date, Professor Ochoa has led the projects “HV-LV Analysis of Mini Grids Clusters” and “Solar PV Penetration and HV-LV Network Impacts”.
-These projects have already produced key insights on the requirements for detailed HV and LV network studies.
+In 2017, collaborations started with the Victorian distribution company, AusNet Services, looking at the impacts of widespread residential solar PV as well as potential solutions.
+From 2017 to 2018, Prof Ochoa led the projects “HV-LV Analysis of Mini Grids Clusters” and “Solar PV Penetration and HV-LV Network Impacts”.
+These projects produced key insights on the requirements for detailed HV and LV network studies.

 Port Lincoln Virtual Power Plant

-Professor Mancarella has been engaged by Hydrogen Utility (H2U) to carry out techno-economic modelling and demonstrate the technical and economic feasibility of the first hydrogen-based multi-commodity virtual power plant at Port Lincoln in South Australia.
+In 2017, Prof Mancarella was engaged by Hydrogen Utility (H2U) to carry out techno-economic modelling and demonstrate the technical and economic feasibility of the first hydrogen-based multi-commodity virtual power plant at Port Lincoln in South Australia.
 The project takes place in a network-constrained area with high potential penetration of solar and wind energy resources whereby electrolyzers will be used to produce hydrogen and ammonia for multiple purposes, including active network management, energy storage, export of zero-carbon fuels, supply of zero-carbon refuelling stations, fast frequency response, and frequency control and system restart ancillary services.